kmorris896/rapture-discord-server-documentation/channel_text/landing-zone/profile-and-roles.md

 ---
 layout: page
-title: "Roles and Profile"
+title: "Profile and Roles"
 sort: 4
 ---

-# Roles and Profile
+# Profile and Roles

 These roles may get "reset" from time-to-time.
 If that is the case, simply re-react to the role you want to remove and then remove the reaction.